apify/apify-docs/content/academy/anti_scraping/techniques/fingerprinting.md

 ## [](#how-it-works) How it works

 There are multiple levels and different approaches sites take to collect browser fingerprints; however, they all have one thing in common: they are using a script written in JavaScript to evaluate the target browser's context and collect information about it (often times also storing it in their database, or in a cookie).
 These scripts are often obfuscated and difficult to track down and understand, especially if they are anti-bot scripts.

-There are multiple levels of script obfuscation that are used to make fingerprinting scripts unreadable and hard to find.
+There are multiple levels of script obfuscation that are used to make fingerprinting scripts unreadable and hard to find:

 ### Randomization